Město Albrechtice

 Město Albrechtice (Olbersdorf) is a town in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
-It has about 3,400 inhabitants.
-It is the largest municipality in the Osoblažsko microregion.
+It has about 3,300 inhabitants.
+The town is located on the Opavice River in the Zlatohorská Highlands and is the largest municipality in the Osoblažsko microregion.

 Administrative division

 Město Albrechtice consists of five municipal parts (in brackets population according to the 2021 census):